nateburton11/BurtonNathanResume/docs/index.md

 - Boosted efficiency of service request process by building estimation models and analyzed department statistics and forecasted future needs
+- Analyzed data and created dashboard to reflect KPI's and create a base for employee review scores and incentives
 - Utilized and developed additional skills in internal analysis programs, as well as Excel and Power BI

 ### Service and Work History